theonlyid/spectral/README.md

-## Branch: epics/spectralcontrasting

 # Spectral Contrasting for LFP analysis

-### What is this branch for?
+### What is this repo for?

 For developing code to contrast LFP frequencies between various brain-states obtained from fMRI analysis.

 ### How do I get up and running?

 The package uses python/cython as a computation backend, and makes the methods and variables MATLAB compatible.

 #### Make sure you have [Anaconda 3.7](https://docs.anaconda.com/anaconda/packages/py3.7_win-64/) and [Matlab R2019b](http://www.mathworks.com/) installed